scalableminds/webknossos/docs/skeleton_annotation.md

 Nodes are connected through edges and are organized in trees.

 Nodes can be placed by clicking (*Left Click* by default or *Right Click* when *Classic Controls* are enabled in the settings sidebar) in orthogonal mode (the skeleton tool should be selected) or automatically when moving in flight or oblique mode.
-All (global) operations are executed on the currently active node, e.g. adding a comment or node deletion.
+All (global) operations are executed on the currently active node, e.g., adding a comment or node deletion.
 The active node is always highlighted with a circle around it.
 Most keyboard shortcuts take the active node into context.
-Operations on whole trees, e.g. splitting or merging trees, follow the same pattern.
+Operations on whole trees, e.g., splitting or merging trees, follow the same pattern.

 Skeleton annotations can contain one or many trees consisting of several nodes all the way to millions of nodes.
 Users can add comments to each node to mark important positions or easily select them from a list of comments for later usage.